nusbeelab/recommendation-app/README.md

    https://otree-hr.herokuapp.com/redirect_prolific/404/?PROLIFIC_PID={{%PROLIFIC_PID%}}&STUDY_ID={{%STUDY_ID%}}&SESSION_ID={{%SESSION_ID%}}
    ```

 1. Identify the completion URL of the study as provided by Prolific.
-Return to the Prolific configuration page on oTree HR and update the completion URL.
+Return to the Prolific configuration page of the current session on oTree HR and update the completion URL.

 ### Export data